Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ##### `remove`

-Remove a value or values to a user property, if it does exist in the user property.
-Remove means remove the existing value(s) from the given list.
+Remove a value or values from a user property.
 If the item doesn't exist in the user property, nothing is removed.

 === "Objective-C"